ITspcilst/Practical-Help-Desk-Project/README.md

 ---

 ## 📘 Overview
-This project demonstrates a real-world **Help Desk support task** in which I was required to create a **local administrator account** on a Windows VM.
+This project demonstrates a real-world **Help Desk support task** in which I was required to create a **local administrator account** on a Windows Machine.
 The help desk ticket requested that I add a user named **“Richard”**, enforce a **password change at first login**, and make the user a **local administrator**.
 This task allowed me to practice essential **Windows system administration** and **technical support** procedures used in professional IT environments.